 What a delight to be with you all today.
 Thank you for taking time in the midst of the busy holiday season to join us for a conversation about Indiana's future.
-I have to tell you what a thrill it is to be here at one of the premiere institutions in the state of Indiana, serving some of our most vulnerable children and families.
+It is a thrill to be here at one of the premiere institutions in the state of Indiana that serves some of our most vulnerable children and families.
 Will you join me in giving Joe Jordan and the Boys and Girls Club of Fort Wayne a thundering round of applause?

 I want to thank Joe, Frank and all the members of the Board and the staff.
-400 young people come through these halls every day, and their lives are better and their families are stronger for it.
-We couldn't be more honored and more grateful to be here and pay a small debt of gratitude to the Boys and Girls Club and all those partners within the community that make their important work possible.
+More than 400 young people come through these halls every day, and their lives are better and their families are stronger for it.
+We are honored and grateful to be here and to pay a small debt of gratitude to the Boys and Girls Club, as well as to all those partners within the community that make their important work possible.